 - If you really want to grow more than one variety at the same time, choose varieties that do not flower at the same time, or study seed saving further before proceeding (see suggested reading at the end of this blog post).

-This blog post was just an introduction to the subject of seed saving.
-Saving seed can be fun and rewarding.
+Saving seed can be fun and rewarding if, as a beginner, you stick to the plants mentioned above.
+This blog post was just an introduction to the subject.
 For some people it becomes a wonderful hobby or even profession.

 For further information go here: